okta/samples-blazor/web-assembly/hosted/okta-hosted-login/README.md

 Before running this example, you will need the following:

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application, configured for Single-Page App (SPA) mode.
-This is done from the Okta Developer Console, you can see the [Create an Okta SPA application](#create-an-okta-spa-application) section for step-by-step instructions.
+This is done from the Okta Developer Console, see the [Create an Okta SPA application](#create-an-okta-spa-application) section for step-by-step instructions.
 When following the wizard, use the default properties.
 They are are designed to work with our sample applications.

 ## Create an Okta SPA application

+This section describes the steps necessary to create an Okta SPA application from the Okta developer console.
+Sign into your developer console and perform the following steps:

 1. Select Applications, then Add Application.

-Pick Single-Page App (SPA) as the platform.
-Enter a name for your application (or leave the default value).
+1. Pick Single-Page App (SPA) as the platform.

+1. Enter a name for your application (or leave the default value).

-2. Add the Base URI of your application during local development, such as https://localhost:44314.
+1. Add the Base URI of your application during local development, such as https://localhost:44314.
 Also, add any base URIs where your application runs in production, such as https://app.example.com.

-3. Enter values for the Login redirect URI.
+1. Enter values for the Login redirect URI.
 Add values for local development (such as https://localhost:44314/authentication/login-callback) and production (such as https://app.example.com/authentication/login-callback).

-4. Enter values for the Logout redirect URI.
+1. Enter values for the Logout redirect URI.
 Add values for local development (such as https://localhost:44314/authentication/logout-callback) and production (such as https://app.example.com/authentication/logout-callback).

-5. For Allowed grant types, check Authorization Code.
-This will enable PKCE flow for your application.
+1. For Allowed grant types, ensure "Authorization Code" is checked.
+This enables PKCE flow for your application.

-6. Click Done to finish creating the Okta Application.
-You need to copy some values into your code later, so leave the Developer Console open.
+1. Click Done to finish creating the Okta Application.
+You need to copy your [Okta domain](https://developer.okta.com/docs/guides/find-your-domain/findorg/) and Client Id values into your code later, so leave the Developer Console open.

 ## Running This Example

+This section describes the available options for running this example.

 ### Clone this repository